cir63ez/modell/coding_chart.md

 ### Function

-Functions must me documented following the phpdoc style (without describing the type of the variables)
+Functions must be documented following the phpdoc style (without describing the type of the variables).

-- First, describe what does the function
+- First, describe what the function does
 - Then, describe the inputs
 - Finally, describe the output